cdfoundation/toc/docs/onboarding.md

 Please make sure to complete your profile, including your fullname, title, and affiliation.

 Once you created your account on Bevy, please run a [pre-call test](https://tokbox.com/developer/tools/precall/) to make sure you are all set for your first meeting.
+Some community members reported that Bevy might behave strangely if you have multiple cameras.
+If you experience issues and have multiple cameras, you might want to try disabling all the cameras except the one you will be using during the meetings that take place on Bevy.

 ### Meeting Calendar

 All CDF Community Meetings are listed on [CDF Public Calendar](https://calendar.google.com/calendar/embed?src=linuxfoundation.org_mhf0kmgedn67ihni8r129avp24%40group.calendar.google.com&ctz=UTC)(Note the timezone which is UTC.)